 3. What tool will we use to bridge the investment thesis with post-acquisition operational performance?

 Does your firm or the portfolio company have the expertise and bandwidth to stand up an EBITDA bridge to show performance of each initiative and how it ties into overall net financial performance on an ongoing basis?
-For example, trailing 12-month EBITDA at acquisition plus gains or losses from Initiative 1, Initiative 2, and Initiative 3, plus or minus the change in base business.
+For example, a rolling 12-month EBITDA bridge at acquisition plus gains or losses from Initiative One, Initiative Two, and Initiative Three, plus or minus the change in base business.
 Management must be able to speak to the costs of each initiative.

 4. Are all initiatives accounted for in our bottom line?

-Initiative gains or losses should be reflected in your financial statements.
-If Initiative 2 led to $100,000 in savings, but you don’t see $100,000 in increased EBITDA, the value erosion should be visible in the wider financial analysis whether as a lack of performance on an initiative or a deterioration of base business performance.
+Initiative gains or losses should be reflected in your financial reporting.
+If Initiative Two led to $100,000 in savings, but you don’t see $100,000 in increased EBITDA, the value erosion should be visible in the wider financial analysis whether as a lack of performance on an initiative or a deterioration of base business performance.
+This is where a sound financial control framework can make or break results.

-The organizational stakeholders of a recently acquired business were responsible for defining the measures of the equity value creation plan.
+In one scenario, portfolio stakeholders of a recently acquired business were responsible for defining the measures of the equity value creation plan.
 They were given the financial segment — sales, labor, material, etc. — and the target percentage change they were expected to hit by the investment team.
-Otherwise, for the sake of confidentiality, stakeholders remained unaware of the value measures in the investment thesis.
+Otherwise, for the sake of confidentiality, stakeholders were unaware of the value measures in the investment thesis.
 This is common, and yet it creates the risk that stakeholders will measure their segment performance without considering impacts outside the segment.

 Realizing your investment thesis